martymac/jfbuild/README.md

    or _VS2015 x86 Native Tools Command Prompt_.
 3. Change into the JFBuild source code folder, then compile the engine and test game
    with: `nmake /f Makefile.msvc`
-5. Assuming success, run the test game with: `cd kenbuild-data & ..\game`
+5. Assuming success, run the test game with: `kenbuild-data\game`

 Compilation options
 -------------------